 Figure 8-9 illustrates the process of turning on the network using the NCP SET EXECUTOR STATE ON command.
 The sequence of processing is:

-- 1 Issue the appropriate NCP command. - 2 NCP issues a QIO call to the NM: pseudodevice. - 3 NM: passes the request to NMVACP. - 4 NMVACP then invokes NTINIT to start and run NETACP, the network ancillary control processor.
+- 1. You issue the appropriate NCP command. - 2.
+NCP issues a QIO call to NM: (the pseudodevice). - 3.
+NM: passes the request to NMVACP. - 4.
+NMVACP then invokes NTINIT to start and run NETACP, the network ancillary control processor.